ibm-cloud-docs/account/faqs-account.md

 From the {{site.data.keyword.Bluemix_notm}} console menu bar, click the **Help** icon ![Help icon](../icons/help.svg "Help") > **Support center**.
 The options that are available to you depend on your support plan.
 For more information, see [Getting support](/docs/account?topic=account-support-plans).

-To contact support, you can use the following methods:
-* If you have a valid Pay-As-You-Go or Subscription account, you can click **Live chat with support** to chat with a support engineer.
-* Lite and Trial account support is limited to nontechnical support issues that are related to account access and billing.
-Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/account?topic=account-using-avatar), Chat with Watson, and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
+Lite and Trial account support is limited to nontechnical support issues that are related to account access and billing.
+Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/account?topic=account-using-avatar), ask questions of the AI Assistant, and use online communities such as the {{site.data.keyword.cloud_notm}} Community or Stack Overflow.

 ## Can I view a list of accounts that I own?
 {: #accounts-owned}